 These uncertainties and changes may cause you to question other aspects of life that your doctor does not mention.

-One thing that will be affected is your ability to qualify for the top final expense life insurance plans.
+One thing that will be affected is your ability to qualify for final expense life insurance.

 Can You Get Final Expense Insurance After a TIA?

 It is possible to get at an affordable rate following a transient ischemic attack.
 One of the main things that most companies are going to be looking for is the timeline of your health history.
 For most carriers, it matters how long ago your attack was when applying.

 Perhaps you are wondering if final expense is the same as life insurance?

 Final expense coverage is a type of whole life insurance that is intended to cover final expenses.
 These insurance policies are also commonly referred to as burial insurance or funeral insurance.

 This protection does not expire and lasts for your entire life.
 Which is very important when finding a plan to cover these inevitable costs.

 Burial insurance is designed for seniors and includes simple and affordable plan features.

 - Coverage Lock